-- We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by: - Netsweeper agents are installed on all laptops and desktop PCs.
-The agent identifies the signed-in user according to the Active Directory Group they are a member of, i.e., Staff or Pupil.
-Filtering is applied accordingly.
-If a user is not recognised, they are assumed to be a pupil and the more stringent of the filters are applied.
-A security certificate is installed with Group Policy to apply filtering to devices that aren't signed into, such as iPads, and devices on the Guest network. - A Netsweeper security certificate is installed via Microsoft InTune which provides filtering for all IOS devices. - All school PCs and laptops have the Netsweeper agent running on them.
-When access to a site is blocked the IP address of the device, the username and the date and time are recorded and included on the daily report or an instant alert for more urgent situations.
-On devices that aren't signed into, such as iPads and mobile phones, the devices are identified by IP address and date and time only.
-Devices that access the school network via VPN have filtering applied to them by the security certificate. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Talk Straight/ Netsweeper and our IT service providers/staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils/students or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - o turn off monitor/screen, report the concern immediately to a member of staff, who will report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA- CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with our IT service providers to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.